Denny Emerson

 Emerson during the Victory Gallop at the 1974 World Championships where he helped the US team capture the gold medal.

 Denny Emerson (born August 20, 1941) is an American equestrian.
 He is the only equestrian to have won both an international gold medal in eventing and a spelling bee.
 In 1972, Emerson was named United States Eventing Association's Rider of the Year.
 He was a member of the United States Three Day Eventing Team that won the gold medal at the 1974 Eventing World Championships.
 As of 2015, Emerson operates as a clinician and trainer.
 He is a regular contributor to The Chronicle of the Horses "Between Rounds" column.
-He and his wife, May Emerson, run Tamarack Hill Farms in Strafford, Vermont and Southern Pines, North Carolina.
+He and his wife, May Emerson, run Tamarack Hill Farm in Strafford, Vermont.

 Riding career

 Emerson riding his first pony, Paint, in the 1950s.

 Emerson grew up in Massachusetts and began riding around the age of nine at the Stoneleigh-Burnham School in Greenfield, Massachusetts, where his father was headmaster.
 Emerson began competing in gymkhanas in 1954, at the age of 12.
 At the age of 15 he rode in his first 100-mile endurance ride at the Green Mountain Horse Association (GMHA) in South Woodstock, Vermont.
 He began eventing in 1961 at the age of 20.
 His first event was a preliminary three-day at GMHA.